Aniyomebinne/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. "ls -n -l" - Display current directory contents.
 Long format, with user and group IDs displayed numerically, and hidden files (starting with .)
 6. "mkdir /tmp/my_first_directory" - Create a script that creates a directory in another directory.
 7. "mv /tmp/betty /tmp/my_first_directory" - Move a file from one directory to another.
+8. "rm /tmp/my_first_directory/betty" - Delete the file in the directory.